TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 National Labor Relations Board Chair Fired.md

 	  `The litigation has been a thorn in Tesla’s side.
 Last year, a judge ruled against the company’s move to dismiss the lawsuit despite the company’s argument that “Black workers can and do thrive at Tesla.”` - [Elon Musk’s Business Empire Scores Benefits Under Trump Shake-Up, The New York Times, 2025](https://www.nytimes.com/2025/02/11/us/politics/elon-musk-companies-conflicts.html/)
 # Main Info
-- On 25 January 2025
+- On 25 January 2025, Trump fired the Chair of the National Labor Relations Board.
 	- `Donald Trump has fired a senior official at the top US labor watchdog, triggering a chorus of criticism from unions and in effect paralyzing the body until a replacement is confirmed.`

 	  `Gwynne Wilcox, a member and former chair of the National Labor Relations Board (NLRB), described her dismissal as “unprecedented and illegal” and pledged to challenge the move.`

 	  `Her removal leaves the board with only two members, and leaves it without a quorum of three members required to issue decisions, per a 2010 supreme court ruling.`

 	  `Wilcox was confirmed by the Senate, and her term was due to continue until August 2028.
-She had been appointed chair of the NLRB by Biden last month, before Trump appointed Marvin Kaplan, a Republican-appointed member, as chair last week.` -
+She had been appointed chair of the NLRB by Biden last month, before Trump appointed Marvin Kaplan, a Republican-appointed member, as chair last week.` - [Trump fires senior labor board official in ‘unprecedented and illegal’ move, The Guardian, 2025](https://www.theguardian.com/us-news/2025/jan/28/gwynne-wilcox-trump-labor-board)
+	- `It’s been the greatest honor and privilege to be General Counsel of the National Labor Relations Board and to work alongside such talented and dedicated federal employees.
+We have accomplished so much through our robust education, protection, and enforcement efforts, including empowering workers to collectively seek improved wages, benefits and working conditions from their employers.
+There’s no putting that genie back in the bottle.
+So, if the Agency does not fully effectuate its Congressional mandate in the future as we did during my tenure, I expect that workers with assistance from their advocates will take matters into their own hands in order to get well-deserved dignity and respect in the workplace, as well as a fair share of the significant value they add to their employer’s operations.` - [Statement from Departing NLRB General Counsel Jennifer Abruzzo, National Labor Relations Board, 2025](https://www.nlrb.gov/news-outreach/news-story/statement-from-departing-nlrb-general-counsel-jennifer-abruzzo)

+# Lawsuit(s)
+- On